fangqiluxatu/Cn-Chia-Wiki/FAQ.md

 ## 需要多少个区块才能确认一笔chia的转账操作？

-The new consensus uses correlated randomness (an idea introduced in [Proof-of-Stake Longest Chain Protocols: Security vs Predictability](http://tselab.stanford.edu/downloads/PoS_LC_SBC2020.pdf)) to prevent double dipping, and this converges much faster than a chain like Bitcoin. unless there is an attack or network split there is never a reorg.
-One still needs to wait for more than 6 blocks to get comparable confidence as one would get in Bitcoin for 6 blocks because in Chia the transactions are somewhat decoupled from the proofs (to prevent grinding), and as a consequence the farmers who contributed the x last blocks can collude to rewrite the transactions of the last x blocks.
+The new consensus uses correlated randomness (an idea introduced in [Proof-of-Stake Longest Chain Protocols: Security vs Predictability](http://tselab.stanford.edu/downloads/PoS_LC_SBC2020.pdf)) to prevent double dipping, and this converges much faster than a chain like Bitcoin.
+Unless there is an attack or network split there is never a reorg.
+One still needs to wait for more than 6 blocks to get comparable confidence as one would get in Bitcoin for 6 blocks.
+Indeed, in Chia the transactions are somewhat decoupled from the proofs (to prevent grinding), and as a consequence the farmers who contributed the x last blocks can collude to rewrite the transactions of the last x blocks.
 So you should wait for some x blocks, where x is large enough so you're confident that *at least one* of the x (randomly chosen) farmers who contributed the last x blocks will not collude (i.e., be malicious or get bribed).
-As this is a different type of attack as the one used to justify the 6 blocks Bitcoin rule, one can not just give a number that would correspond to the same confidence in Chia, but the 32 blocks (approx. 10 minutes) suggested in the current [new consensus document](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) (the "Farmer bribe foliage reorg attack " section on page 23) seems conservative.
+As this is a different type of attack than the one used to justify the 6 blocks Bitcoin rule, one cannot just give a number that would correspond to the same confidence in Chia, but the 32 blocks (approx. 10 minutes) suggested in the current [new consensus document](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) (the "Farmer bribe foliage reorg attack " section on page 23) seems conservative.

 ## 为什么钱包无法同步？GUI界面中无法连接至钱包该怎么办？

-In these cases, your wallet database might be corrupt.
+In these cases, your wallet database might be corrupted.
 Try the following steps:
 1. Shut down Chia and all Chia processes, check the task manager to see if they are all shut down. _Note that this will cancel running plots_, so be careful.
 2. Restart your computer
 3. Delete the `~/.chia/mainnet/wallet/db` folder